We’re committed to respecting and protecting your personal information

 Personal information shall be as accurate, complete, and up-to-date as is necessary for the purposes for which it is to be used.

-6.1 The Foundation will use its best efforts to ensure that information that is used on an ongoing basis, including information that is disclosed to third parties, and information that is used to make a decision about an individual (such as a giving recognition category), is accurate, complete and up to date.
+6.1 The Foundation will use its best efforts to ensure that information that is used on an ongoing basis, including information that is disclosed to third parties, and information that is used to make a decision about an individual (such as a donor recognition category), is accurate, complete and up to date.

 Personal information shall be protected by security safeguards appropriate to the sensitivity of the information.